The life of a writer is not what I thought it would be in the beginning.

 I have long attempted to devise a routine that would help me to get more done, but the harder I try, the more complicated and slower I seem to get.

 I have always had a problem with rules and restrictions.
-Or rather, fate seems to have on my behalf.
+Or rather, fate seems to, on my behalf.
 The minute I decide on a certain idea, a timetable or schedule, you can just bet something or someone will come along and wreck it!

 I try to be more productive, especially with my writing, and one of the ways I have found that actually works is to try and write 1000 words every day.
 As I am up long before anyone else in my family, I can usually manage this with ease.
 So in one area at least, I have it covered!